Rabia23/lively-mcdonalds/README.md

 - WebSocket
-To start a web socket for live dashboard use "python manage.py shell < apps/websocket.py &" A ping will be sent on new addition of feedback
+To start a web socket for live dashboard use ""nohup nice python manage.py shell < apps/websocket.py &"" A ping will be sent on new addition of feedback
 To stop the background process "ps aux | grep shell" and kill the process by ID To setup your websockets with nginx refer to the link: https://www.nginx.com/blog/websocket-nginx/